 Who operates Jarvis Creek Water Sports and why by appointment?

-Jarvis Creek Water Sports is worked by Mark who you will talk with on the phone, does the rentals and guides the tours, kind of the face of the business.
-Mark is not the owner, but the guy who has worked the kayak shop for the last 10 years.
-The owner has Mark operate the business as by appointment during the weekdays, so make sure to call a head for activities since it has to be scheduled around tours and other rentals.
-If you call and no one answers, just leave a message incase he is guiding on the water (shop will be locked up then, so no walk in) but also since he does not get paid to sit around, he may be at a second job where he takes care of several yards with landscaping machines when not at the shop and he will get back to you as soon as he can.
+Jarvis Creek Water Sports is worked by Mark who you will talk with on the phone / emails, does the rentals, runs the shop, kayak deliveries and guides the tours… kind of the face of the business.
+Mark is not the owner, but the guy who has worked the kayak shop for over the last decade plus years.
+The owner has Mark operate the business as by appointment during the weekdays, so make sure to call a head for activities since it has to be scheduled around tours, other rentals and Mark’s second job.
+If you call and no one answers, just leave a message incase he is guiding on the water (shop will be locked up then, so no walk in) but also since he does not get paid to sit around, he may be at a second job where he takes care of several yards with landscaping machines when not at the shop (sometimes before, in between and after appointments trying to accommodate kayakers and his landscape clients) and he will get back to you as soon as he can.
+Being it is a tourist island, most who live in area have a second job, and the summer time is the busiest where you can be stretched thin as a person sometimes, days are often 8-13 hours 6-7 days a week during season.
+It can be a lot of juggling for Mark as much as we try to keep to a schedule.
+Both jobs are a weather dependent, another words bad weather days can make following good weather days very busy at both jobs.
 Being Jarvis Creek Water Sports is a small business, it is a more relaxed atmosphere but also limited with kayaks and staff, also hence the by appointment.
+We appreciate your understanding.
 From the pattern of the vacationers, our busiest days are middle of the week and mornings while the weekends are slow when most leave and new ones come for the week, why we are closed around the weekends so Mark can focus on the yards he takes care of.
 Mornings (before heat of day) and around low-tides (better wildlife viewing) tend to fill up faster, some times they are the same time of day, others times they are not depending on cycle of moon.
 When the low-tides fill up or on days with bad timing with the cycle of the moon, unfortunately customers who want to kayak with wildlife may not get the better wildlife timing with the tide cycle.
 Appointments are by first reserved, first served.
 This is why best to call ahead as soon as possible especially during busier times to have more of a scheduled time you may be looking for around that days tides.
 Waiting to the same day you want to go out may have limited availability or be already booked full especially around the busier season.